hi, I'm Gabrielle. I'm a Brooklyn based jersey bred and Miami raised artist and storyteller.

-with her Bachelor of Arts in Early Childhood Education and Business Administration, Gabrielle found herself in an industry far off from where she expected.
-No longer actively acting, she felt she needed a change.
-The next month, in August 2019 after graduating, Gabi scratched that itch and moved back to the New York/New Jersey area in pursuit of her full-time acting career.
+Upon graduating with my Bachelor of Arts in Early Childhood Education and Business Administration from Florida International University, I found myself in an industry far off from where I expected.
+In August 2019 after graduating, I scratched the itch and moved back to the New York in pursuit of a full-time acting career.

-IN NO TIME, Gabrielle made her official theater debut in New York as Travis in Lorraine Hansberry's A Raisin in the Sun this past November.
+Soon after, I made an official theater debut in New York as Travis in Lorraine Hansberry's A Raisin in the Sun.

-Gabrielle dug deeper into her writing and journaling.
-Without much work for actors, she turned to writing her own work in hope of performing it.
-During the peak of the season, she came out with writing five scripts: two in post production, one in pre production and two still in development.
+Now once the pandemic struck in 2020, I dug deeper into writing and journaling.
+Without much work for actors, I turned to writing my own work in hope of performing it.
+During the peak of the season, I learned from doing, got on any set I could, and planted new seeds: writing my first pilots, feature films and short scripts.